tosprodev/PDF-Tool-Kit/README.md

 PDF Tool Kit also supports silent mode for automated operations.
 Below are examples of using different operations in silent mode:

+`-ct or --ct` Use for clear temp folder after process completed

 1. **Image to PDF Conversion:**

    ```bash